blairt001/chuck-jokes/README.md

 # chuck-jokes

-This is a PHP Laravel Package that retrieves random Chucknorris jokes and displays it on your terminal.
+Chuck-jokes is a PHP Laravel Package that retrieves random Chucknorris jokes and displays it on your terminal.

 ## Introduction

-It is a very helpful tool whenever you want to get some random quotes to use in your application.
+Chuck-jokes is a very helpful tool whenever you want to get some random quotes to use in your application.

 ## Installation